SaqibSayed/Lakehouse-Medallion-Pipeline-with-a-Grounded-RAG-Layer/README.md

 ORDER BY avg_attendance_rate ASC;
 ```

-The two disagree on this data.
-Abu Dhabi holds a 2-day course at 0% and a 6-day course at
-33%; weighting by course length moves that branch's figure noticeably.
-Worth one sentence
-in the write-up — knowing the two definitions diverge, and saying which you picked and
-why, is the actual point of the question.

 ### Q2.
 Deployment, scaling, and hallucination control

 **Deploy with Databricks Asset Bundles (DAB).** The whole project — notebooks, job